Purchasing

 Best For:

-We recommend QuickBooks Enterprise for small to medium-sized businesses, especially in the accounting, construction, and information technology sectors.
+Small to medium-sized businesses, especially in the accounting, construction, and information technology sectors.
 Based on user demographics, the typical organization using QuickBooks Enterprise has between 10-50 employees and revenues ranging from $1M to $10M.

 8.2